Garmin Edge 830 vs. 1030 Plus: Which One Should You Buy?

 Battery Life

 I would need to reduce the display’s brightness to squeeze more out of it.
-I used the ‘Auto’ setting that increases the brightness in direct sunlight.
+I used the ‘Auto’ setting to increase the brightness in direct sunlight.

 Edge 830 should last up to 20 hours.
-My unit lasted about * hours (with the same sensors and auto-brightness).
+My unit lasted about 13 hours (with the same sensors and auto-brightness).
+But keep in mind that I bought it second hand and it was already 2 years old.

 The battery life of both head units is pretty good compared to other alternatives, considering both bike computers I tested were more than one year old.